Talking with Issam Zineh, PharmD, MPH, FCP, FCCP, who is the director of the Office of Clinical Pharmacology, Office of Translational Sciences, CDER.

 What types of drugs have been pulled from the market after post-approval data showed problems related to drug-drug interactions?

 A wide range of drug classes have been pulled from the market or withdrawn post-approval due to drug interactions that increased risk for some serious adverse drug event.
 For instance, the antihistamines terfenadine and asteminzole, the gastrointestinal drug cisapride, and the cardiovascular drugs cerivastatin and mibefradil, were all pulled after post-approval data revealed serious interaction problems that led to potential life-threatening adverse reactions.
 In the post-approval setting, the risk became amplified and eclipsed the potential benefits.

 How does the agency communicate information about drug-drug interactions?

 FDA communicates drug interaction information in a variety of ways.
 Drug labels include several sections that address this issue.
 First, the “drug interactions” section lists clinically relevant drug interactions and how to manage them to minimize the risk.
 Second, the “clinical pharmacology” section describes the nature of the in vitro and clinical studies that served as the basis for the clinical recommendations.
 Other high visibility sections, such as “contraindications” and “warnings and precautions,” may include important drug interaction information if they are serious enough.

 For drugs with interaction issues that are of high consequence, we can communicate directly to prescribers with targeted “dear healthcare provider” letters.
-We can also distribute information through drug safety communications, and via the subscription-based Clinical Pharmacology Corner, an e-newsletter.
+We can also distribute information through drug safety communications.

 New draft guidances for drug makers on how to best evaluate drug-drug interactions are now available for comment.
 What do the guidances provide?